 The ADKX Boathouse at Minnow Pond is a great way to get in some family fun on the water.
 Located at the end of an easy to walk 0.75 mile trail, Minnow Pond is a beautiful spot for a paddle, but you won't need to bring your own.
 The boathouse, a rustic Adirondack design, offers visitors the option to borrow canoes, guide boats, and other classic Adirondack watercraft, some of which are meticulously cared-for vintage boats.
 If you always dreamed of being a rugged Adirondack guide, here's your chance to give it a try, at least for a few hours.

-Whether you are an expert in the world of fungi or are simply curious, join the Adirondack Experience this summer for a fun-filled, family-friendly festival all about fungi!
+The fungi returns!
+Last year's Mushroom Mania Festival was so fun, it's back for more fungi fun!
+(Sorry but not sorry) Whether you are an expert in the world of fungi or are simply curious, join the Adirondack Experience this summer for a fun-filled, family-friendly festival all about fungi!
 With activities and crafts, workshops, presentations, hikes, and more there is sure to be something for even those who have never before considered mushrooms as anything other than something an adult makes you eat.
-Come learn about the mycelium superhighway hidden beneath your feet on Saturday, August 20th, 2022 from 10am-5pm at the Adirondack Experience, the Museum on Blue Mountain Lake.
+Come learn about the mycelium superhighway hidden beneath your feet on Saturday, August 19th, 2022 from 10am-5pm at the museum.

 Come celebrate outdoor recreation and explore the broad opportunities for outdoor enjoyment.
 On Saturday, September 24, ADKX will be free for all on the day of the event.
 The day will feature workshops, games, demonstrations, and presentations, all in the spirit of providing museum visitors a foundation to safely pursue recreation on their own.